shuhanmirza/geolocation-iptoasn-go/README.md

 The source of the database is https://iptoasn.com/.
 The service has a scheduler that downloads the database every week.
 However, you can easily integrate any database of your liking.

-This service loads database into memory and uses binary search to get desired data.
-It requires around `400MB` of memory.
+This service loads the database into memory and uses binary search to get desired data.
+You can connect the `KeyValueStore` struct to any database of your liking if you have a bigger database of GeoIp Information.

 ### Usage